-- Minimum 3 members representing the major (Grad College requirement) - Minor Advisor may or may not serve depending upon policy of minor program - 3 members must have Graduate Faculty status - Chair is primary or joint BIOS faculty with Graduate Faculty status - 1 other major member must be primary BIOS faculty - Third major member may be primary or joint BIOS faculty or approved by BIOS faculty on the MEZCOPH Student HUB) with all committee members' signatures and file the form with the Manager of MS and Doctoral Programs.
+- Minimum 3 members representing the major (Grad College requirement) - Minor Advisor may or may not serve depending upon policy of minor program. - 3 members must have Graduate Faculty status\ - Chair is primary or joint BIOS faculty with Graduate Faculty status\ - 1 other major member must be primary BIOS faculty. - Third major member may be primary or joint BIOS faculty or approved by BIOS faculty.

+At least three months before sitting for the written portion of the comprehensive examination, the student must complete the MEZCOPH Declaration of Committee Membership form (found on the MEZCOPH Student HUB) with all committee members' signatures and file the form with the Manager of MS and Doctoral Programs.
 In addition, the student must notify the Graduate College of the committee membership by filing a Comprehensive Exam Committee Appointment Form (found on the UAccess Student Center under the GradPath option).
 (Please note that these forms are separate from the Dissertation Committee Appointment Form, which the Graduate College requires after the student has passed comprehensive exams.)